 Meaning

-The message behind “The days of our lives, for all of us, are numbered.
+In the quote “The days of our lives, for all of us, are numbered.
 We know that.
 And yes, there are certainly times when we aren’t able to muster as much strength and patience as we would like.
-It’s called being human.” revolves around courage.
-It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.
+It’s called being human.,” the emphasis is on courage.
+It highlights the thought that true strength is revealed in difficulty while implying that fear is natural but not decisive.

 Theme